LassoSoft/LassoGuide/lasso_guide_source/language/operators.rst

 Arithmetic
 ==========

-Arithmetic usually refers to mathmatical operations using integer or decimal numbers.
+Arithmetic usually refers to mathematical operations using integer or decimal numbers.
 However, an arithmetic operator can be applied to any object that supports the operation.